Axon Enterprise: Axon Citizen

-Controversies
+Incidents and concerns

+Axon has been identified as a chief proponent of the controversial diagnosis of excited delirium for the panicked stages of hypoxia, a cause of death that is seen only in people restrained by law enforcement, often after having been Tasered, and is widely thought to be a cover for positional asphyxia.

 The company has noted that it has lost two product liability lawsuits:

-However, on June 6, 2008, the company lost its first product-liability suit.
+On June 6, 2008, the company lost its first product-liability suit.
 The damages were reduced in the Court of Appeals in 2011.

 TASER lost its second product liability suit.

 In 2007, Polish immigrant Robert Dziekański died in custody at the Vancouver International Airport after Royal Canadian Mounted Police (RCMP) officers used a Taser on him multiple times.
 A provincial inquiry found the use to be unjustified, and in 2013, the British Columbia Coroners Service ruled the death to be a homicide—citing a heart attack caused by the repeated jolts as cause of death.
-The incident provoked discussion and inquiries into the appropriateness of Taser use in law enforcement in Canada.
+The incident provoked inquiries into law enforcement taser use in Canada.

 In 2008, CBC News found that TASER X26 models manufactured before 2005 had a faulty fail-safe system.

-In 2015, it was discovered that several TASER International employees, without mentioning their employment status, had review bombed listings on Amazon.com and iTunes Store for Killing Them Safely, a documentary film by Nick Berardini which documented and investigated major incidents that resulted from taser usage.
+In 2015, it was discovered that several TASER International employees had review bombed listings on Amazon and iTunes Store for Killing Them Safely, a documentary film by Nick Berardini which documented and investigated major incidents that resulted from taser usage.

-In January 2016, TASER International was sued by Digital Ally for infringing its two U.S. patents on the automatic activation of law enforcement body cameras.
-TASER International considered the suit to be "frivolous and egregious".
+In January 2016, TASER International was sued by Digital Ally for infringing its two U.S. patents on the automatic activation of law enforcement body-worn cameras.
+TASER International called the suit "frivolous and egregious".

-A Californian criminal defense lawyer noted that the Evidence.com terms of use gives the company a "non-exclusive, transferable, irrevocable, royalty-free, sub-licensable, worldwide license" to use photos and videos uploaded by its users, and that their policies may violate California privacy law (especially in regards to data involving juveniles).
+In 2017, a California criminal defense lawyer noted that the Evidence.com terms of service gives the company a "non-exclusive, transferable, irrevocable, royalty-free, sub-licensable, worldwide license" to use photos and videos uploaded by its users, which may violate California privacy law, especially in regards to data involving juveniles.

+In January 2020, the Federal Trade Commission (FTC) sued Axon to block its acquisition of VieVu, alleging that it would reduce competition in a concentrated market.
+Axon responded by suing the FTC, claiming that the structure of the FTC was unconstitutional in Axon Enterprise, Inc. v.
+Federal Trade Commission.
+In 2023, the FTC withdrew its complaint against Axon.

-In June, 2022, after Axon proposed a plan for taser-armed drones to stop school shootings, Axon's own ethics board expressed disagreement with the plan and issued a unanimous statement of concern.
-Nine members of the ethics board resigned.
+In June 2022, after Axon proposed a plan for taser-armed drones to stop school shootings, Axon's institutional review board expressed disagreement with the plan and issued a unanimous statement of concern.
+Nine members of the board resigned.

+In November 2023, three US cities filed a proposed class action antitrust lawsuit against Axon, alleging that the company engaged in anticompetitive conduct and abused its market power by forcing cities to pay inflated prices for body cameras.